learn-co-curriculum/dsc-regression-assumptions-v2-5/README.md

 <img src="images/lin_2.png" width="800">

-As shown above, If we try to fit a linear model to a non-linear data set, Ordinary Least Squares (OLS) will fail to capture the trend mathematically, resulting in an inaccurate relationship.
+As shown above, If we try to fit a linear model to a non-linear data set, OLS will fail to capture the trend mathematically, resulting in an inaccurate relationship.
 This will also result in erroneous predictions on an unseen data set.

 >The linearity assumption can best be tested with scatter plots